chenasraf/sofmani/README.md

 | `-h`, `--help`      | Display help information and exit.    |
 | `-v`, `--version`   | Display version information and exit. |

-If a configuration file is not explicitly provided, `sofmani` attempts to locate one automatically in the current directory.

-If a configuration file argument is not present, sofmani will try to find a `sofmani.yaml` or `sofmani.json` in the following directories, ordered by priority:
+If a configuration file is not explicitly provided, `sofmani` attempts to locate a `sofmani.yaml` or `sofmani.json` in the following directories, ordered by priority:

 1. Current directory